 UEFI – Adding Windows 7/8/10 which have >4GB Install.wim/Install.esd files

-New for 2020: We can now use the a1ive grub2 File Manager (agFM) to Secure UEFI-boot to large or small Windows ISOs.
+New for 2020: Just boot directly from the ISO.
+We can now use the a1ive grub2 File Manager (agFM) to Secure UEFI-boot to large or small Windows ISOs.
 See here for details.

 The instructions below allow you to make a FAT32 Partition Image (.imgPTN file) containing large (>4GB) Windows Install files – this is useful if you have problems Secure Booting to agFM.